 I’ll preface this whole post with the following: I love seeing the seats and tech in airplanes.
 I personally think we’re in a new golden age for seats, personal space, and luxury in travel.

 We’ve gone from this:

 So now that we’ve gotten the nostalgia out of the way let’s get down to Business.
 There’s a skew online–towards trip reports of Business/First and showing off the luxury of travel.
 I’ve alluded to it before, but on all 2 or 3 class planes the overwhelming majority of people are flying in coach.

 What cabin is right for you is a very personal decision.
 Remember way back to the very first post on Milenomics, and you might recall a discussion of your travel needs.
 To be clear, these are needs–not wants.
 Sure we all want to fly First class everywhere.
 But do we need to? doubtful unless you’re an A-Lister who needs serious privacy.
+You may even want to look above first class travel and look at a private jet charter with Business Air!
 However you might need to avoid coach due to medical issues, or age.
 So it isn’t fair either to say everyone should just fly coach and enjoy it.

 A real life example of why it is hard to always stick to one class with award flights came about the other day in our Oneworld tips, tricks and tools post: what would you prefer, a business class flight with an overnight, and a terminal change, or a coach flight with a short 2 hour layover?
 Think hard about that because this type of decision isn’t that unrealistic when it comes to using miles for travel

 The cost of Using Miles to Fly Business or First